 Walk-in Service Only

-The Family Law Self Help Center is a FREE walk-in clinic, staffed by attorneys, which provides either general legal information or limited legal advice, in family law disputes involving divorce, custody, visitation, and child support.
+The Family Law Self Help Center is a FREE walk-in clinic, staffed by attorneys, which provides either general legal information or limited legal advice in family law disputes involving divorce, custody, visitation, guardianship, and child support.
 However, please note that you will still be responsible for paying all fees and costs associated with your case.

-The Family Law Self Help Center is designed to assist individuals who want to represent themselves in SIMPLE family matters only.
+The Family Law Self Help Center assists individuals who want to represent themselves in SIMPLE family matters only.
 If the family law matter is too complex, or otherwise inappropriate for the Center (e.g., domestic violence, exceptions, emergency petitions, contested matters, or complex property or support issues), a staff attorney will attempt to refer the client to an appropriate agency or program.
 Individuals with contested or complex cases should retain their own attorneys.

 - DO NOT represent clients.